Spotify launches new wrapped-like feature 'Only You'

 Spotify has released a new personalised wrapped-like feature called ‘Only You’.

-Another list shows you which years of music you listen to the most frequently (‘Your Song Year’) while another looks at your most unusual artist pairing, showing a disparate mix of artists you have listened to one after the other, for example.
+One list shows you which years of music you listen to the most frequently (‘Your Song Year’) while another looks at your most unusual artist pairing (‘Your Artist Pairs’), showing a disparate mix of artists you have listened to one after the other, for example.

-‘Your Dream Dinner Party’ creates a personalised dinner party playlist after you select your own musical dinner party guests, whilst ‘Your Audio Birth Chart’ aligns your horoscope’s Sun, Moon and Rising sign to match your favourite artists.

-As reported on Macrummours, the “Sun shows the artist you listened to the most over the last six months” whilst the “Moon matches you with an artist that best shows your emotional side and Rising ties it all up with an artist that you’ve connected with recently.”

 You can see some of the reactions to the new feature below: